iron-io/iron_worker_ruby_ng/README.md

 ### merge_gem(name, version = '>= 0')
 ### gem(name, version = '>= 0')

 Merge a gem with dependencies.
-Please note that gems which contains binary extensions will not be merged for now, as binary extensions are not supported at this time; we have [a set](http://dev.iron.io/worker/reference/environment/?lang=ruby#ruby_gems_installed) of the most common gems with binary extensions preinstalled for your use.
+Gems with native extensions will not be merged by default, switching to full remote build should fix this.
 You can use version constrains if you need a specific gem version.
 Please note that `git` and `path` gems aren't supported yet.

 ```ruby
 code.merge_gem 'activerecord'